-Amy Small is a Licensed Independent Clinical Social Worker in Providence, Rhode Island, who specializes in a body-centered approach to anxiety, depression, and trauma recovery.
-She works equally well with teenagers and adults, including couples and family units.
-Amy also offers mind/body coaching services individually and in groups for those looking to explore patterns of their personality and to step into new ways to meet challenges.
+Amy Small is a Licensed Independent Clinical Social Worker in Providence, Rhode Island, who specializes both a body-centered and a narrative therapy approach to relating to problems in people's lives.
+She works with adults, couples, youth, and families who express challenges in relation to mood, anxiety, depression, and trauma recovery.
+Amy also offers mind/body coaching services individually and in groups for those looking to explore patterns in their behaviors and interactions and to step into new ways to meet challenges.

 Amy earned her BA in psychology from Swarthmore College, and her Masters in Social Work from Simmons College School of Social Work.
 Through her unique approach, she helps clients find new ways of connecting to their values and preferences, whether in addressing life transitions, relationship difficulties, or responses to trauma.